vicmonmena/udacity-react-redux-start/README.md

 ## 2nd: Deny task related to 'bitcoin'

-Identificate when any of the text inputed in the field containers word 'bitcoin' and show a message.
+Identificates when any of the text inputed in the field contains the word 'bitcoin', does not registers it and shows a message.
 Don't let add anything with the word 'bitcoin'.

 ## Redux -> Predictable